 Beautiful Signs for a Better Planet

-Eyewash stations contain both an eyewash sink and shower designed to flush chemicals from the eyes and face.
-Any workplace holding hazardous materials, especially corrosive chemicals, is required to have eyewash stations to ensure safety.
-They are commonly found in places like hospitals, laboratories, and factories.
+Eyewash stations contain both an eyewash sink and shower designed to flush toxic chemicals out from the eyes and face.
+Any workplace using hazardous materials, especially corrosive chemicals, is required to have eyewash stations to ensure worker safety.
+Eyewash stations are commonly found in places like hospitals, laboratories, and factories.

 Eyewash stations look like a sink with two heads that point upwards with many small holes in them.
 A yellow push lever on the side triggers the heads to spray 99% sterile water.
-Located above the sink there is commonly a yellow eye shower.
+Located above the sink, there is commonly another yellow shower for the eyes and body.
 It functions by pulling a lever down to release sterile water.
 The sterile water helps to clear the eyes and body of whatever chemical exposure occurred.

 In some situations, eyewash kits are used for work outside or on the go.
 They look like green toolboxes, containers, or holsters that contain bottles of sterile water that can be sprayed into eyes or onto the body.

 Eyewash and eye shower stations are required by the IBC in Group I-2 occupancies and Group I-5 occupancies.
 OSHA states in 29 CFR 1910.151(c) of its regulations that these stations are required in facilities “where the eyes or body of any person may be exposed to injurious corrosive materials, suitable facilities for quick drenching or flushing of the eyes and body shall be provided within the work area for immediate emergency use.”
 More importantly, taking care of personnel in event of chemical exposure should be part of any business that uses chemicals.
 Cross training of personnel in how to use eyewash stations and how to help if someone is exposed should be conducted on a regular basis.